-EMT Course Topic Dynamic Learning Exercises EMT Review Audio Lectures App Other Resources To access and download for free, sign up as an instructor at emtreview.com/for-instructors Each segment is like an insightful lecture.
-If you don't have this app for your class, learn more at http://bit.ly/LCReady-Audio Operations and Haz Mat EMS Operations Exercise Operations Audio MCI/ICS Patient Triage Exercise MCI/ICS and Triage Audio Operations Overview Operations study cards and review questions in the EMT Review Plus App.
+EMT Course Topic EMT Review Audio Lectures App Other Resources Each segment is like an insightful lecture.
+If you don't have this app for your class, learn more at http://bit.ly/LCReady-Audio Operations and Haz Mat Operations Audio MCI/ICS MCI/ICS and Triage Audio Operations Overview Operations study cards and review questions in the EMT Review Plus App .